alexhokl/notes/vim.md

 - `:vs index.html` to split buffer vertically and open `index.html`
 - `:sp` to split buffer horizontally
 - `,q` to close a buffer
+- `,w` to write current buffer to disk
+- `,W` to trim all whitespace without writing to disk

 ##### Navigation